by Clive Couldwell

 A hernia is a bulge, usually in the groin, caused by a weakness in the muscles which form the front wall, or lining, of the abdomen.
 Surgery pushes back the contents of this bulge and supposedly strengthens the ruptured muscles and ligaments.

 Around 80,000 of the estimated 150,000 or so patients who develop hernias each year are admitted for surgery.
 The abdominal wall may weaken with the passing of time.
-Sometimes the muscles may be put under a sudden increase in pressure through heavy lifting, sport or coughing.
+Sometimes the muscles may be put under a sudden increase in pressure through heavy lifting, sport, or coughing.
 Hernias may occur if you’re overweight, or due to the stretching of scars from previous surgery.

 There are many different types of hernia, such as the umbilical (near the belly button), inguinal ( the groin), scrotal and femoral (thigh).
 If left untreated, hernias can get bigger and may cause pain.
-Sometimes a part of the intestines can slip in and out of the hernia, an entrapment which can lead to permanent strangulation, producing severe pain and sometimes vomiting.
+Sometimes a part of the intestines can slip in and out of the hernia, an entrapment that can lead to permanent strangulation, producing severe pain and sometimes vomiting.

 Unfortunately, three out of four surgeons repair the rupture by “darning” it with a criss-cross of stitches that can give way under too much tension.
 The modern era of hernia surgery began in 1887 with the so-called Bassini operation, named after an Italian who published his techniques in the German medical literature of the day.
 Although he devised a very effective operation, it was corrupted over the years in the hands of very average surgeons and was successful in only 10 per cent of cases.